rokhmanov/mcp-server-pskreporter/README.md

 3. **Restart Claude Desktop**

 **Note**: The `claude_desktop_config.json` file in this repository is pre-configured for the current path.
-If you move the project, update the path in the `--from` argument accordingly.
+If you move the project, update the path in the `--project` argument accordingly.

 ### Method 2: Using Claude Desktop UI